ajtowns/bfg/index.md

  4. [Investor Review](investor)

-Once social consensus is established and robust, it is comparatively straightforward to then deploy the consensus code changes.
+Once social consensus is established and robust, it is comparatively straightforward to then deploy the consensus code changes, giving the final phase:

  * [Activation](activation)

 ![bfg discussings the bfg](img/bfg.jpg)
+*A Big Friendly Giant reads ths Bitcoin Forking Guide*